BSD Router Project - Customised for HUBS

 Next we have an example of a function.
 This is used in filters to prevent addresses that should never appear in the routing tables as advertised to other routers, but nevertheless may be configured, e.g. for testing or some such, on the local system from time to time.

-The protocol kernel
+The protocol kernel section governs the

 interaction with the system's routing table, the one that is